dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 ## Watchdog Timer

 Watchdog timers(WDT) are often used to reset the system when a malfunction occurs.
-In normal operation the WDT counts up, while your program periodically resets it.
+In normal operation the WDT counts up(or down) while your program periodically resets it.
 This is called "kicking the dog".
 If your program crashed and did not kick WDT in time, it will overflow and generate a hardware reset signal.
 This restarts the system and recovers it from the crash.

 ### STM32 watchdog timers

 STM32 has two watchdog timers: **Independent Watchdog** (IWDG) and **System Window Watchdog** (WWDG).

 IWDG is a 12-bit down-counter clocked from an independent internal clock source.
 It counts down from 4095 and resets the system if it reaches 0.
-All in all a fairly standard WDT.

 WWDG has more bells and whistles, featuring fancy stuff like early warning interrupt and so on.